vNakamura/kan-g/README.md

 Even easier, you can point to `https://kan-g.vnaka.dev/c/{kanji}` and it will redirect to the proper file.
 E.g.: `https://kan-g.vnaka.dev/c/方` will redirect to `https://kan-g.vnaka.dev/k/065b9.svg`

-This will work for all characters available in KanjiVG with the exception of special characters like `?` and `:` that are used for composing urls.
+This will work for all characters available in KanjiVG with the exception of a few ASCII characters like `?` and `:` that are used for composing urls.
 If you plan to use those characters or want to be extra cautious, you can use [encodeURIComponent()](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/encodeURIComponent) to make it URL-safe.

 > ⚠️ Please be aware that while the distribution of static files is unlimited in the Cloudflare free plan, the use of Function Workers is [limited](https://developers.cloudflare.com/workers/platform/limits/#worker-limits).
 If your project operates on high volume, consider implementing your own solution to avoid breaking the tool to everyone else.